Toronto Solid Waste Management

-Toronto Solid Waste Management is the municipal service that handles the transfer and disposal of garbage as well as the processing and sale of recyclable materials collected through the blue box program in Toronto, Ontario, Canada.
+Toronto Solid Waste Management Services is the municipal service that handles the transfer and disposal of garbage as well as the processing and sale of recyclable materials collected through the blue box program in Toronto, Ontario, Canada.

+It serves approximately 870,000 homes and non-residential establishments.
 It also coordinates programs to help residents and business reduce their production of waste.